the-write-one/datadog-quickstart/QuickStart.md

       end
 ```

-Next we start and connect to the shell of our VM
+Next we can start the VM, and connect to it using SSH (the secure shell)
 ```
     > vagrant up

     > vargant ssh
 ```

-Note: The default username `vagrant / vagrant` is used by SSH session,
+Note: The default username `vagrant / vagrant` is used by SSH session.
-and no password is required, since the authentication is performed
+The password is not requested, since the authentication is performed
 using the locally stored encrypted key.

 5. Linux environment update

-Before proceeding, we update the command-line installation management
+Lastly, we need to update the command-line installation management tools
-for the Linux environment and make sure we have the necessary tools,
+for the Linux environment.
+To make sure we can download the necessary tools,
-such as `curl`.
+we also need to install `curl`.
 ```
     $ sudo apt-get update
     $ sudo apt-get install curl